Air Quality and Infection Rate

 Unfortunately, bacteria and fungi appear to have an ability to adapt their genetic structure and evolve to slightly different forms from generation to generation.
 These new/old organisms are often resistant to the antibiotics that previously controlled them easily.
 Medical science has dealt with this by constantly developing new and more powerful antibiotics that can handle the new strains.
 In recent years, the evolving microbes have begun to win over science.
 Strains of certain organisms have been identified that appear able to continue to grow in human tissue no matter what drug or drug combination is administered.

 As a result of this resistance, there has been a new interest in other factors that influence infection spread.
 Infection control practitioners tend to concentrate on hand washing.
-This is because person- to-person contact is believed to be the most common route of infection spread.
+This is because person-to-person contact is believed to be the most common route of infection spread.
 Considerable attention has also been given to cleaning and disinfecting medical devices that come into direct patient contact or are introduced into the body.
-A number of studies have demonstrated that when strict hand washing and device reprocessing routines are followed, infection rates tend to be low.
-It takes constant education and close supervision, however, to enforce consistent compliance with procedures that result in the lowest infection rate.
-Most facilities feel that they can still make improvements in their level of compliance with such policies.
-As a result, the usual infection control improvement strategy centers around more frequent hand washing and improved handling of medical devices.
-Although a clean environment is considered important, environmental issues have not received high priority from the infection control community.
-Due to the limited available resources, only the highest priority issues receive a great deal of attention.
+Studies have demonstrated that when strict hand washing and device reprocessing routines are followed, infection rates tend to be low.
+However, it takes constant education and close supervision to enforce consistent compliance with procedures that result in the lowest infection rate.

 How Important is the Environment?

 Does this mean that environmental factors are considered unimportant in healthcare?
 Not at all.
 Virtually all hospitals have policies that require cleaning and disinfecting of operating rooms between procedures, sleeping rooms between occupants, and examination rooms between patients.
-Terminal HEPA filtration is commonly used in HVAC systems supplying surgical and laboratory suites.
+Terminal HEPA filtration is commonly used in HVAC systems servicing surgical and laboratory suites.
 Even in dentistry where infections are not normally a high concern, most offices have in recent years adopted policies of disinfecting both tools and environmental surfaces between patients.
 Given all of this evidence that healthcare providers are concerned about the potential of the environment to contribute to infection spread, it is puzzling that highly regarded authorities would hold the opinion that air quality has no relationship with infection rate.

 It is helpful to bear in mind that such authorities are scientists.
 Their beliefs and opinions are driven by data.
-What to many may seem common sense or a prudent precaution will not hold weight with such individuals.
+What may seem like common sense or a prudent precaution to many, will not hold weight with such individuals.
 Unless they have been shown evidence through a well-controlled study, they are trained to remain skeptical.
 Unfortunately, the relationship between environmental factors (including both air contamination and contamination of environmental surfaces) and infection rate has not been studied in a controlled manner.
-I recently asked Walter Bond of the Hospitals Infections Branch of CDC if he was aware of any such studies.
-He responded that such a study would be extremely difficult and expensive.
-There would be possibly hundreds of variables that would have to be measured and accounted for.
-He ventured an opinion that even if such a study were undertaken right now, it would be so complex that meaningful data would not start to be available for decades.
-It is doubtful that any study sponsor would be so patient.
-In addition, there would be serious ethical issues related to knowingly allowing patients to be exposed to an environment that is known to be contaminated in order to see if such exposure led to a greater infection rate.

 Air Contamination is as Important as Surface Contamination

-A study of the impact of indoor air quality on infection rate would be at least as complex as the above study.
-So it is unlikely that we will have scientifically developed data on the impact (or lack of it) of air on infection rate in the foreseeable future.
-How then do we answer the question that started this article?
-‘Does contaminated air have an impact on infection rate in healthcare facilities?’
-The common sense answer is that the impact of contamination in air is at least as important as contamination on environmental surfaces.
-So, if we are going to take precautions to clean and disinfect exam tables, chairs, patient rooms, and operating theaters, we should also take precautions to assure that the air is also clean and reasonably free from pathogens.
+A study of the impact of indoor air quality on infection rate would pose many obstacles.
+So, it is unlikely that we will have scientifically developed data on the impact of air on infection rate in the foreseeable future.
+How then do we answer the question that started this article; does contaminated air have an impact on infection rate in healthcare facilities?
+The commonsense answer is that the impact of contamination in air is at least as important as contamination on environmental surfaces.

 Naturally, there are some complications in attempting to apply the same standards to air cleanliness that we apply to environmental surfaces: